jake-dame/reductor/report/report.md

     /*
     Philosophically, this should be a double.
-In MIDI, it really won't make a difference and will prevent some heartache and unnecessary coddling of data types and fractional amounts that get thrown away in the end anyway.
+In MIDI, it really won't make a difference and will prevent some heartache and unnecessary coddling of data types and fractional amounts that will get thrown away in the end, anyway.
     */
     long scale = 480 / inResolution;
     Range scaledRange = new Range(inRange.low * scale, inRange.high * scale);

     /*